Offset Printing Inks – Explanation of Ink Transfer

 A further factor influencing the layer of ink on the substrate is the absorption properties of the ink in the printing substrate.

-transfer of ink
+transfer of printing ink to the printing substrate

 With both absorbent and non-absorbent printing substrates, the ink transfer is reduced if the printing speed is increased, as the period of contact then becomes shorter.
 In indirect printing, ink transfer takes place in two stages.
-The layer of ink on the printing plate is brought into contact with a rubber blanket and then part of the ink layer adheres to the blanket.
-Ink is then transferred to the substrate.